r1q/minimail/README.md

 * Ajax friendly API to signup subscribers
 * Confirmation via email for each new subscribers
 * Import subscribers from Mailchimp CSV
-* import subscriebrs from copy/pasting emails and names
+* import subscribers from copy/pasting emails and names
-* Unsubscribe/Delete subscribers
+* Unsubscribe/delete subscribers

 **Email management:**